stone-rs/spdk/doc/jsonrpc.md

 ### bdev_rbd_unregister_cluster {#rpc_bdev_rbd_unregister_cluster}

-This method is available only if SPDK was build with Ceph RBD support.
+This method is available only if SPDK was build with Stone RBD support.
 If there is still rbd bdev using this cluster, the unregisteration operation will fail.